The Craxford Family Magazine Red Pages

 Unfortunately the unpredictable English weather had other ideas and curtailed our plans, particularly for creating a photographic record of our travels.
 External work around Cottingham was very restricted and the visit to Gretton was called off.
 However we did make the trips into Leicester and Oakham and the fruits of our labours are being presented in other parts of this web site.

-L to R Margaret o'Grady (daughter of Hilda Beadsworth);
+L to R Margaret O'Grady (daughter of Hilda Beadsworth);

 Albert Beadsworth; Margaret Crane (Donald's wife); Sheila Walsh

-Irene
+Irene Beadsworth

 Irene Beadsworth (Laurie's wife)